flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 > Yes.
 Currently, there's not a storefront (there will be) but you can open a support ticket to order specific replacement parts instead.
 > - Secure Enclave key is very difficult to replace
 > - If you fuck up the option bytes, documentation is coming on how to fix them.
-> - It's very hard to accidentally brick Flipper software wise, and theres slight voltage protection (up to 5V) on GPIO pins.
+> - It's very hard to accidentally brick Flipper software wise, and there is slight voltage protection (up to 5V) on GPIO pins.

 ### Will there be a specific IDE for writing plugins?
 > No. Everything needed is distributed alongside the firmware repository and can be compiled on multiple platforms.